Atry/partials/CNNs.ipynb.16.markdown

-﻿### Write loss function and combine the input layer and hidden layer
+﻿### Write LossFunction and combine the input layer and hidden layer